China to boost defense spending by lowest rate in years

 That appears to demonstrate the vast importance the party places on the military as a symbol of China’s growing power and ability to defend what it identifies as its core national interests, something Xi Jinping, party leader, head of state and commander of the military, has made his highest priority.

-It also helps demonstrate that the virus outbreak has not thrown off track Xi’s aim of establishing China as the primary regional power.
-The PLA was also portrayed as playing a pivotal role during the height of the coronavirus outbreak by dispatching medics and building field hospitals, something recognized in Premier Li Keqiang’s report Friday to the opening session of the ceremonial parliament, the National People’s Congress.
+It also helps demonstrate that the virus outbreak has not thrown off track Xi’s aim of establishing China as the primary regional power and diminishing the presence of its key rival, the U.S.

+The PLA was also portrayed as playing a pivotal role during the height of the coronavirus outbreak by dispatching medics and building field hospitals, something recognized in Premier Li Keqiang’s report Friday to the parliament’s opening session.

 “The people’s armed forces demonstrated fine conduct by reacting swiftly to the Party’s commands and shouldering heavy responsibilities in COVID-19 control,” Li said.